kranux/soft-skills/Negotiation.md

 # Negotiation

-> Negotiation is a dialogue between two or more people or parties intended to reach a beneficial outcome over one or more issues where a conflict exists with respect to at least one of these issues.
-[10]
+> Negotiation is a dialogue between two or more people or parties intended to reach a beneficial outcome over one or more issues where a conflict exists with respect to at least one of these issues. <a href="#a10">[10]</a>

 ## (seems to be) interesting reads